Donor Sperm

 selection of anonymous donor sperm

-In cases where a patient intends to utilize donor sperm due to the intended father’s lack of viable sperm and wishes to keep this information undisclosed to the future child, the blood type of the donor becomes relevant.
+In cases where a patient intends to use donor sperm because the intended father has no viable sperm and wishes to keep this information undisclosed to the future child, the donor’s blood type becomes relevant.
 In such situations, it is advisable to choose a donor whose blood type matches that of the intended father.

 Preparations

-When choosing a donor, we advise patients to take into account the assured sperm quality offered by the bank.
-The quantity of actively swimming sperm provided by different banks can differ significantly.
-Therefore, we recommend that our patients collaborate with banks that provide a guarantee of at least 15 million motile sperm per vial following the thawing process.
+When choosing donor sperm, we advise patients to consider the assured sperm quality offered by the bank.
+The quantity of actively swimming sperm provided by different sperm banks can differ significantly.
+Therefore, we recommend that our patients work with banks that provide a guarantee of at least 15 million motile sperm per vial after the thawing process.

 There are 3 ways that sperm banks prepare their sperm

-In this process, the sperm bank handles the sample by eliminating seminal fluid and nonviable sperm before freezing.
-Once thawed, the sample retains motile sperm, suitable for direct injection into the uterus.
-Due to the additional processing involved, IUI sperm is sometimes pricier compared to ICI sperm.
-For inseminations conducted at our clinic, MFC recommends acquiring IUI-prepared sperm samples ensuring a minimum of 15 million live sperm per vial upon thawing.
+In this process, the sperm bank handles the sample by removing seminal fluid and nonviable sperm before freezing.
+Once thawed, the sample retains motile sperm suitable for direct injection into the uterus.
+Due to the added processing involved, IUI sperm is sometimes pricier than ICI sperm.
+For donor sperm IUI performed at our clinic, MFC recommends acquiring IUI-prepared sperm samples that ensure a minimum of 15 million live sperm per vial upon thawing.

 The frozen sperm sample has not undergone any processing or preparation.
-Similar to fresh ejaculated semen, this sperm can be deposited near the cervix and naturally swims into the uterus and fallopian tubes.
-Patients who choose to do a home insemination frequently acquire sperm samples prepared in this way; however this preparation is not preferred for office based insemination procedures due to the presence of seminal fluid, which can trigger uterine contractions.
+Similar to fresh ejaculated semen, this sperm can be deposited near the cervix and naturally swim into the uterus and fallopian tubes.
+Patients who choose home insemination frequently acquire sperm samples prepared in this way; however, this preparation is not preferred for office-based insemination procedures because seminal fluid can trigger uterine contractions.

 There are also A.R.T. sperm (“IVF Prepared”) samples available at select sperm banks for patients undergoing in vitro fertilization (IVF).
-As fewer sperm are required for use in assisted reproductive technology compared to IUI and ICI, these samples contain significantly fewer sperm and are consequently less expensive than insemination vials.
+Because fewer sperm are required for assisted reproductive technology compared with IUI and ICI, these donor sperm samples contain significantly fewer sperm and are therefore less expensive than insemination vials.

-However we do not recommend the purchase of A.R.T. vials, regardless of the treatment.
-These vials contain a lower quantity of sperm than other types of samples, increasing the likelihood of insufficient sperm for our needs.
-If ART vials are the only ones available, consideration should be made to purchasing multiple vials.
+However, we do not recommend purchasing A.R.T. vials, regardless of the treatment.
+These vials contain a lower quantity of sperm than other sample types, increasing the likelihood of insufficient sperm for our needs.
+If ART vials are the only option available, consideration should be made to purchasing multiple vials.

 receiving and storing frozen donor sperm in our lab

-In coordination with your cryobank, our team will assist patients in the process of sending sperm and scheduling the delivery to our laboratory.
-Sperm is sent in a container known as a dry shipper (chilled to freezing temperatures without shipping actual liquid nitrogen).
-A dry shipper allows the sperm to remain safely frozen for a period of days to sometimes weeks as the shipment takes place.
+In coordination with your cryobank, our team will assist patients with sending donor sperm and scheduling delivery to our laboratory.
+Sperm is sent in a container known as a dry shipper, chilled to freezing temperatures without shipping actual liquid nitrogen.
+A dry shipper allows the sperm to remain safely frozen for days to sometimes weeks while the shipment takes place.
 Shipments or drop-off deliveries are only accepted at pre-scheduled times from Monday to Friday, between 9 am to 2 pm, excluding weekends and holidays

 known donor sperm

-Some women may consider the use of known donor sperm however this pathway does require a significant amount of extra steps, costs and time.
-While sperm purchased through a cryobank has been pre-screened and ready for use, known sperm donors have to undergo that process prospectively.
-This screening includes counseling, legal representation and a FDA-regulated screening process.
-Marin Fertility Center adheres to professional guidelines established by the ASRM including quarantine recommendations.
+Some women may consider using known donor sperm; however, this pathway requires a significant amount of extra steps, costs and time.
+While sperm purchased through a cryobank has been pre-screened and is ready for use, known sperm donors have to undergo that process prospectively.
+This screening includes counseling, legal representation and an FDA-regulated screening process.
+Marin Fertility Center adheres to professional guidelines established by the ASRM, including quarantine recommendations.

 FAQ

-The type of sperm preparation needed depends on the treatment chosen (IUI or IVF).
-IVF is less restrictive (as less sperm is needed) and essentially any prep will work.
-For IUI it is important to distinguish between washed and unwashed semen (aka ICI).
-Washed refers to the process of isolating high-quality motile sperm away from seminal fluid, non-moving sperm and other debris.
-For IUI we advise targeting 10 million post wash motile sperm which means the target pre-wash amount is 20 million (roughly 50% are lost in the wash).
-We advise paying attention to how much volume is in a purchased vial as the volume affects the amount.
+The type of sperm preparation needed depends on the treatment chosen, either IUI or IVF.
+IVF is less restrictive, as less sperm is needed, and essentially any prep will work.
+For IUI, it is important to distinguish between washed and unwashed semen, also known as ICI.
+Washed refers to isolating high-quality motile sperm away from seminal fluid, non-moving sperm and other debris.
+For IUI, we advise targeting 10 million post-wash motile sperm, which means the target pre-wash amount is 20 million, since roughly 50% are lost in the wash.
+We advise paying attention to the volume in a purchased vial, as volume affects the amount.
 (1 ml vs ½ ml vial)The specific sperm preparation method should be discussed with your providers.

-When considering donor sperm, it’s crucial to review comprehensive medical information provided by the sperm bank.
-This information should include the donor’s genetic screening results, family medical history, and any relevant personal health details.
-Evaluating this medical information helps prospective parents make informed decisions, ensuring compatibility and minimizing the risk of hereditary conditions in the assisted reproductive process.
+When considering donor sperm, it is crucial to review comprehensive medical information provided by the sperm bank.
+This information should include the donor’s genetic carrier screening results, family medical history, and any relevant personal health details.
+Evaluating this medical information helps prospective parents make informed decisions, support compatibility, and minimize the risk of hereditary conditions in the assisted reproductive process.
 In depth genetic counseling is available through our local Amy Vance at (415) 819-9402.

 How many vials should I purchase?

-Anonymous sperm donors undergo thorough screening processes to ensure the quality and safety of donated sperm.
-The screening typically includes comprehensive medical examinations, genetic testing, and assessments of the donor’s reproductive health.
-Additionally, donors provide detailed personal information, enabling fertility clinics or sperm banks to offer recipients insights into the donor’s physical characteristics, education, and interests while maintaining the donor’s anonymity.
+Anonymous sperm donors undergo thorough screening processes to help ensure the quality and safety of donated sperm.
+Screening typically includes comprehensive medical examinations, genetic testing, and assessments of the donor’s reproductive health.
+Additionally, donors provide detailed personal information, enabling fertility clinics or sperm banks to offer recipients insight into the donor’s physical characteristics, education, and interests while maintaining donor anonymity.

-In the donor selection process, it’s essential to prioritize key medical factors.
-Look for comprehensive genetic screening results to assess the risk of hereditary conditions, review the donor’s family medical history for any significant health trends, and consider the donor’s overall reproductive health.
+In the donor sperm selection process, it is essential to prioritize key medical factors.
+Look for comprehensive genetic screening results to assess the risk of hereditary conditions, review the donor’s family medical history for significant health trends, and consider the donor’s overall reproductive health.
 Additionally, pay attention to any disclosed personal health information to make an informed decision that aligns with your reproductive goals and minimizes potential health risks in the donor selection process.

 Certified sperm banks